polard8/kernel/README.md

 - [Gramado on Github](https://github.com/frednora/gramado)

-## What is Gramado?
+## What is Portals?

-    Gramado (c) is a 32 bit multithreaded operating system.
+    Portals (c) is a 32 bit multithreaded operating system.
+    Gramado (c) is the core system for Portals.

 ## Kernel features.